 - D1DA is a pilot program that allows students immediate access to their course materials in a digital format on day one of classes

 What are the benefits?

 - Immediate access to course materials

-- Studies show students that obtain their course materials do better than other students who forego or delay purchasing
+- Studies show that students who obtain their course materials immediately perform better than other students who forego or delay purchasing their course materials

 - Significantly reduced pricing compared to the purchase of a printed textbook

 - Sustainability in terms of paper utilization versus printed materials

 How do students enroll or pay?